 Oyo State (GDP: $16,121 Billion)

-Located south west of Nigeria and sharing same geographical space with Lagos, Oyo state is one of Nigeria’s richest state.
+Located south west of Nigeria and sharing the same geographical space with Lagos, Oyo state is one of Nigeria’s richest states.

 Its capital Ibadan is revered as the largest city in West Africa.

 The state boast of its agricultural endowments being the major supplier of cocoa in Nigeria during the days the product thrived.

 The success of cocoa export rose this ancient city to prominence triggering the first skyscraper in Nigeria known as the cocoa house a building made up of 23 floors.

 Owing to its proximity to Lagos, Ibadan enjoys a similar population surge which has fostered the rise of its economy and Internally Generated Revenue (IGR).

 Oyo State has an incredible landmass favoring its agricultural endeavors and giving its capital such a prestigious title as the Largest city in the West African sub-region.

 The city of Ibadan is one of the most populous in the country coming after Lagos and Kano as the third most populated.

 Imo State (GDP: $14,212 Billion)